 Jamborees of the past

-Shortly after the start of Scouting in 1908, its rapid and unexpected spread in countries outside the British Isles caused Lord Robert Baden-Powell, the Founder of Scouting, to realise that a gettogether of Scouts of all nationalities must sooner or later be organised.
+Shortly after the start of Scouting in 1908, its rapid and unexpected spread in countries outside the British Isles caused Lord Robert Baden-Powell, the Founder of Scouting, to realise that a get-together of Scouts of all nationalities must sooner or later be organised.

 But any ideas he may have had were stifled by the outbreak of War in 1914.
 In 1917, the Tenth Anniversary of the first Scout camp on Brownsea Island, it had been hoped to hold some kind of celebration to mark the event.
-Things being as they were it was decided that an "Imperial and International Jamboree" be held as soon as circumstances would permit.
+Things being as they were, it was decided that an "Imperial and International Jamboree" be held as soon as circumstances would permit.

 The 1920 Jamboree would bear little resemblance to the World Scout Jamborees of today.
 The most outstanding difference would be that the first Jamboree was held indoors, at Olympia in the heart of London.
 The great Olympia arena had to have a foot of earth and turf laid especially to enable the Scouts to pitch tents!
 A camp site in the middle of the metropolis is difficult, if not impossible, to find and a camp of 5,000 Scouts was, therefore, set up in the Old Deer Park at Richmond, whilst the rest slept at Olympia ready for the following days' performances.

-In the great side halls at Olympia various exhibits were on show, even a tent was something of a novelty in those days, and demonstrations of handicrafts by Scouts and Wolf Cubs went on non-stop.
+In the great side halls at Olympia, various exhibits were on show, even a tent was something of a novelty in those days, and demonstrations of handicrafts by Scouts and Wolf Cubs went on non-stop.
 So it was that the first World Scout Jamboree became more of a display and exhibition than a get-together camp.

 What had begun as a Scout celebration turned into a great demonstration of international goodwill.
-Towards the close of the Jamboree a tribute was paid which was not a scheduled part of the programme.
-In the great arena packed with Scouts and in the presence of many thousands of spectators, B-P was spontaneously acclaimed by the boys as "Chief Scout of the World" - a title which no government or King could confer and one which lapsed on his death.
+Towards the close of the Jamboree, a tribute was paid which was not a scheduled part of the programme.
+In the great arena packed with Scouts and in the presence of many thousands of spectators, Baden-Powell was spontaneously acclaimed by the boys as "Chief Scout of the World" - a title which no government or King could confer and one which lapsed on his death.

-At the closing ceremony B-P gave a parting message, as full of meaning today as it was on this historic occasion.
+At the closing ceremony Baden-Powell gave a parting message, as full of meaning today as it was on this historic occasion.
 Here is an extract: "Brother Scouts.
 Differences exist between the peoples of the world in thought and sentiment, just as they do in language and physique.
-The Jamboree has taught us that if we exercise mutual forbearance and give and take, then there is sympathy and harmony If it be your will, let us go forth fully determined that we will develop among ourselves and our boys that comradeship, through the world wide spirit of the Scout brotherhood, so that we may help to develop peace and happiness in the world and goodwill among men".
+The Jamboree has taught us that if we exercise mutual forbearance and give and take, then there is sympathy and harmony.
+If it be your will, let us go forth fully determined that we will develop among ourselves and our boys that comradeship, through the world wide spirit of the Scout brotherhood, so that we may help to develop peace and happiness in the world and goodwill among men."

 A number of lessons were learned from this first Jamboree and these were carefully noted for future guidance.
 An indoor display limits the activity and prevents a full demonstration of Scouting, which is an outdoor Movement.
 It was also realised that above all else, a Jamboree is a means of developing a spirit of good comradeship between the boys of many nations and the more that aspect can be stressed, the more successful a Jamboree becomes.